geoschem/HEMCO/docs/source/hco-sa-guide/run-standalone.rst

    `YouTube tutorial
    <https://www.youtube.com/watch?v=6Bup9V0ts6U&t=69s>`_.

+.. _hco-sa-run-int:

 =================
 Run interactively
 =================

-:program:`HEMCO` may be run interactively at the command line by typing the following within your run directory
+First, navigate to your run directory (if you aren't already there):

 .. code-block:: console

-   $ ./hemco_standalone
+   $ cd /path/to/hemco/run/dir

-You may also specify the path to the :program:`HEMCO` standalone configuration file using:
+You can run HEMCO standalone interactively at the command line by typing:

 .. code-block:: console

-   $ ./hemco_stantalone -c HEMCO_sa_Config.rc
+   $ ./hemco_standalone -c HEMCO_sa_Config.rc

-If not specified, :file:`HEMCO_sa_Config.rc` will be used by default.
+where :literal:`-c` specifies the path to the :option:`HEMCO_sa_Config.rc` configuraiton file.

+.. _hco-sa-run-batch:

 ================
 Run as batch job
 ================

 Batch job run scripts will vary based on what job scheduler you have available.
-The example run script included in :program:`HEMCO` run directories (:file:`runHEMCO.sh`) is for use with SLURM.
+The example run script included in HEMCO standalone run directories (:file:`runHEMCO.sh`) is for use with SLURM.
 You may modify this file for your system and preferences as needed.

 At the top of all batch job scripts are configurable run settings.
 Most critically are requested # cores, # nodes, time, and